-The IMPRS for Biology And Computation started in January 2019.
-It provides education for students at the interface of molecular life sciences and computational sciences.
-This will be based on perspective and supervision from both ends - experimental and computational - and suit students with degrees in molecular biology, biochemistry, mathematics, bioinformatics or any related areas.
+The IMPRS for Biology AND Computation provides education for students at the interface of molecular life sciences and computational sciences.
+This is based on perspective and supervision from both ends - experimental and computational - and suits students with degrees in molecular biology, biochemistry, mathematics, bioinformatics or any related areas.
 Browse our website for more information on faculty members, available projects and application details.

 What is the IMPRS-BAC?